Scandinavian Airlines: Head office

-Scandinavian Airlines' head office is located in the SAS Frösundavik Office Building in Frösundavik, Solna Municipality, Sweden, near Stockholm.
+Scandinavian Airlines' head office is located in the SAS Frösundavik Office Building in Frösundavik, Solna Municipality, Stockholm County.
 Between 2011 and 2013, the head office was located at Stockholm Arlanda Airport (ARN) in Sigtuna Municipality, Sweden.
 The SAS Cargo Group A/S head office is in Kastrup, Tårnby Municipality, Denmark.

 The SAS Frösundavik Office Building, was designed by Niels Torp Architects and built between 1985 and 1987.
 The move from Solna to Arlanda was completed in 2010.
 A previous SAS head office was located on the grounds of Bromma Airport in Stockholm.
-In 2013 SAS announced that it once again would relocate to Frösundavik.
+In 2013, SAS announced that it once again would relocate to Frösundavik.

 Emissions

 Data for passengers, aircraft and profit from section Business Trends above.

 In contrast to most other businesses and private individuals in Sweden, airlines are exempt from the Swedish carbon tax.
 Had SAS paid the Swedish carbon tax level of SEK 1180 (EUR 114) per tonne (as of 2019) for all of its emissions, it would have had significant impact on recent profit levels.
-Since 2012 airlines are included in the EU ETS.
-In January 2013 the price for extra emission rights on top of the granted were approximately EUR 6.3 per tonne.
-In May 2017 the price was EUR 4.9 per tonne.
+Since 2012, airlines are included in the EU ETS.
+In January 2013, the price for extra emission rights on top of the granted were approximately EUR 6.3 per tonne.
+In May 2017, the price was EUR 4.9 per tonne.

 Destinations

+Joint ventures

+Scandinavian Airlines has Joint venture agreements with the following airlines: